FULLY CUSTOMIZABLE | Any time, book 1 week in advance | Click here for pricing

 Custom tours of community gardens, squats, and other sites of social change are available for any group of 8+ visitors, including other museums, schools, and urban planning groups.

 Sustainable tours are led by Bill DiPaola, a lifetime environmental activist and founder of both the Time’s Up environmental organization and MoRUS.
-Explore sustainable spaces in the Lower East Side, where activist communities formed new sustainable ways of living, and where you can find the highest concentration of community gardens and squats of any neighborhood in the country.
+Explore sustainable spaces in the Lower East Side, where activist communities formed new sustainable ways of living, and where you can find the highest concentration of community gardens and squats of any neighborhood in New York City.
 Recycling, composting, water recovery, growing produce and medicinal herbs — all of this came from the establishment of community gardens.
 Meanwhile, group bicycle rides put pressure on the New York City government to change urban design to the more bike-friendly format we have today.

 Group Reservation Policy